maggiemachuca/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1
-- Step 2
-- Step 3
+- Step 1: Install Active Directory Domain Services on DC-1
+- Step 2: Create a Domain Admin user within the domain
-- Step 4
+- Step 3: Join CLIENT-1 to your Domain (mydomain.com)
+- Step 4: Setup Remote Desktop for Non-Admin Users on CLIENT-1
+- Step 5: Create Domain Users & Test Login as a User

 <h2>Deployment and Configuration Steps</h2>

-## Step 1: Install Active Directory Domain Services on dc-1
+## Step 1: Install Active Directory Domain Services on DC-1

 - Navigate to **Server Manager**
 - Click on **Add roles and features**